 Policy Manager Universal Access and Affordable Medicines

-He has a Master’s degree in International Conflict Analysis from the University of Kent, UK and a Bachelor’s degree in European Studies from Pantion University of Social and Political Sciences.
+He has a Master’s degree in International Conflict Analysis from the University of Kent, UK and a Bachelor’s degree in European Studies from Pantion University of Social and Political Sciences, Greece.
 A Greek national, he is fluent in Greek, English and French.

 Yannis is committed to promoting transparency, accountability and protecting the public interest in health and medicines policies.

 In May 2019, Yannis was appointed to the Management Board of the European Medicines Agency (EMA) by EU Member States.
 He is one of the two patient representatives on the Board with a 3-year mandate starting in June 2019.
 Since January 2018, he has been a member of the Board of the European Health Forum Gastein (EHFG) too.

 Yannis is a founding member of the European Alliance for Responsible R&D and Affordable Medicines and represents the public health voice on the following groups: High Level Group (HLG) to the Round Table meetings for European Health Ministers and Heads of Europe of pharmaceutical companies; Health Technology Assessment (HTA) Network Stakeholder Pool of the European Commission.